getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     Successfully built 1d40ad924e88
     ```

 1. Run your cron job in a dedicated cron container.
-Remember to mount the Docker socket from the host so that the `reissue` script's `docker` commands will work, and to specify an affinity to your data container to run on the correct segment:
+Mount the Docker socket from the host so that the `reissue` script's `docker` commands will work, and to specify an affinity to your data container to run on the correct segment:

     ```bash
     $ docker run \